 Roberts v.
 Coachella Valley Water Dist., Cal.
 S Ct.
-Case No. S264391
+Case No. S264391 (review filed 9/11/20)

-- •One of 7 suits filed by one resident challenging various aspects of CVWD's water rates but not a rate plaintiff pays (he pays only domestic rates) - •CVWD demurred for lack of standing; trial court overruled demurrer, Court of Appeal summarily denied writ petition. - •CVWD petitioned SCOCA for review w/ local government association support - •SCOCA denied review, case continues in the trial court
+- •One of 7 suits filed by one resident challenging various aspects of CVWD's water rates but not any rate the plaintiff actually pays (he pays only domestic rates) - •CVWD demurred for lack of standing; trial court overruled demurrer, Court of Appeal summarily denied writ petition. - •CVWD then petitioned SCOCA for review - •Might get grant and hold review behind Zolly (slide 92) or grant and remand